staticka/staticka/README.md

 #### Command Options

-* `--site` - path of the source files.
+* `--source` - path of the source files.
 If not specified, it will use the current working directory as its default.
 * `--path` - path on which the static files will be built.
-If not defined, the current working directory or the `--site` + `build` directory (if specified) will be used.
+If not defined, the current working directory or the `--source` + `build` directory (if specified) will be used.

 [Back to Table Of Contents](#table-of-contents)